 Prepare onion pepper mixture:

 - Wipe out pan you cooked corn in and add a bit more oil and heat up.
 Add onion in and spread around to sauté.

 - After about 30 seconds, add in the garlic.
 Stir.

 - Heat oil for scallops, on grill or stove top.
 Salt, pepper, and smoked paprika on scallops, then turn and season other side.
 When almost smoking hot, place scallops in pan.
 Now for a bit of time management!
 While scallops are searing, you will complete the succotash!

-- Heat oil in large skillet, toss in chopped jalapeno, and sauté for 30 seconds, just enough to release the oils.
+- To the onions and garlic, toss in chopped peppers, and sauté for 30 seconds, just enough to release the oils.
 Now, toss in strained purple hull peas, corn, and edamame.
-Toss in tomatoes, and stir to mix flavors and heat thru.

 - Depending on scallop size, you will turn yours 2-3 minutes after you put into pan.
 Should have nice brown color.
 Flip to other side, and give another 2-3 minutes.

-- Place Succotash mounded on plate and arrange scallops over top.
+- Place purple hull pea succotash in a bowl and arrange scallops over top.
 Garnish with favorite herb or a lemon wedge!
 Pour wine.
 Bon Appetit!!

 You can sub in fresh corn, when in season.

 Give our Blackened Cajun Shrimp and Cheese Grits a try!